Healy Hunt Ventures Limited trading as Healy Hunt, The Minster Building, Great Tower Street,

 We may also share your personal data with the following Data Processors:

-Invenias Limited based in the UK, who host our Customer Relationship Management system.
+- HiringBoss Holdings Pte Ltd based in Singapore, who host our Customer Relationship Management system.

 We require all third parties to respect the security of your personal data and treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes.

 For prospective candidates, candidates, contractors, referees and clients, our processing is necessary for our legitimate interests in that we need the information in order to be able to assess suitability for potential roles, to find potential candidates and to contact clients and referees.

 If you are submitted to a client as a candidate or contractor, then this may involve the processing of more detailed personal data including sensitive data such as health information that you or others provide about you.
 In that case we always ask for your consent before undertaking such processing.

 For clients, we may also rely on our processing being necessary to perform a contract for you, for example in contacting you.

 If you do not provide the personal data necessary, or withdraw your consent for the processing of your personal data, we may not be able to match you with available job opportunities.